 Jiffy, y'all.
 No shame in my game here.

-If you’ve never made rice the traditional Lowcountry way then I highly suggest you check it out to go with this recipe.
-Lifechanging:
+If you've never made rice the traditional Lowcountry way then I highly suggest you check it out to serve with your New Years Hoppin Jon.
+It's life-changing:

 And don't forget to serve your Hoppin' John with some steamed collard greens topped with pepper sauce!